FabianMaeurer/TensorCategories.jl/docs/src/index.md

 JuCat is a package under development with the intention to provide a framework as well a examples for computations in the realm of categories.

-##Installation
+## Installation

 You need to have Julia installed.
-For reliable results Julia version at least 1.6 is required
+For reliable results Julia version at least 1.6 is required.
+To use JuCat do the following:

 ```julia
 julia> import Pkg